 Modern debate on alternatives to the death penalty has also grappled with how a penalty other than death can both effectively express retribution and societal condemnation, while also adhering to emerging human rights standards.
 For example, Articles 7 and 10 of the International Covenant on Civil and Political rights relate to prison conditions and opportunities for rehabilitation (see section on Human Rights), and are therefore very relevant in any discussion of what should replace the mandatory death penalty.

-Should the mandatory death penalty for murder be abolished in Trinidad and Tobago and Barbados, alternatives sentences would be required for anyone found guilty of murder.
+Should the mandatory death penalty for murder be abolished in Trinidad and Tobago, and in light of the recent Caribbean Court of Justice holding the penalty to be unconstitutional in Barbados, alternatives sentences are required for anyone found guilty of murder.
 This section:

 - Suggests how a discretionary death penalty system would work

 - Presents existing research on public opinion on alternatives to the death penalty in Trinidad and Tobago and Barbados

 - Explores alternative sentences that could replace the death sentence through consideration of alternatives adopted in a number of other jurisdictions

 - Examines in more detail the sentence of life without possibility of parole (LWOP) and its prevalence in the United States as an alternative to the death penalty

 Hood and Hoyle (2015) summarise the position of countries that abolish the mandatory death sentence: